kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         alb.ingress.kubernetes.io/inbound-cidrs: 10.0.0.0/24
         ```

+- <a name="security-group-prefix-lists">`alb.ingress.kubernetes.io/security-group-prefix-lists`</a> specifies the managed prefix lists that are allowed to access LoadBalancer.

+    !!!note "Merge Behavior"
+        `security-group-prefix-lists` is merged across all Ingresses in IngressGroup, but is exclusive per listen-port.

+        - the `security-group-prefix-lists` will only impact the ports defined for that Ingress.
+        - if same listen-port is defined by multiple Ingress within IngressGroup, `security-group-prefix-lists` should only be defined on one of the Ingress.

+    !!!warning ""
+        This annotation will be ignored if `alb.ingress.kubernetes.io/security-groups` is specified.

+    !!!warning ""
+        If you'd like to use this annotation, make sure your security group rule quota is enough.
+If you'd like to know how the managed prefix list affects your quota, see the [reference](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-aws-managed-prefix-lists.html#aws-managed-prefix-list-weights) in the AWS documentation for more details.

+    !!!tip ""
+        If you only use this annotation without `inbound-cidrs`, the controller managed security group would ignore the `inbound-cidrs` default settings.

+    !!!example
+        ```
+        alb.ingress.kubernetes.io/security-group-prefix-lists: pl-000000
+        ```

 - <a name="security-groups">`alb.ingress.kubernetes.io/security-groups`</a> specifies the securityGroups you want to attach to LoadBalancer.

     !!!note ""
-        When this annotation is not present, the controller will automatically create one security group, the security group will be attached to the LoadBalancer and allow access from [`inbound-cidrs`](#inbound-cidrs) to the [`listen-ports`](#listen-ports).
+        When this annotation is not present, the controller will automatically create one security group, the security group will be attached to the LoadBalancer and allow access from [`inbound-cidrs`](#inbound-cidrs) and [`security-group-prefix-lists`](#security-group-prefix-lists) to the [`listen-ports`](#listen-ports).
         Also, the securityGroups for Node/Pod will be modified to allow inbound traffic from this securityGroup.

     !!!note ""